 Tourism PEI Corporate Overview

-Tourism PEI was established as a provincial crown corporation by the Tourism PEI Act (1999) and resides within the PEI Department of Economic Growth, Tourism and Culture.
-A Board of Directors, with representatives of regional and private-sector tourism, governs the organization.
+Tourism PEI was established as a provincial crown corporation by the Tourism PEI Act (1999) and resides within the PEI Department of Fisheries, Tourism, Sport and Culture.
+A board of directors, with representatives of regional and private-sector tourism, governs the organization.

 The Tourism PEI mandate is to champion the tourism industry and market Prince Edward Island as a premiere tourist destination by:

 - promoting continued growth in the tourism sector and ultimately “driving” tourism demand;

 - working with partners, including Destination Canada, Atlantic Canada Opportunities Agency (ACOA) and other Atlantic Provinces;

 - actively facilitating the development of festivals, events, and activities that serve to motivate travellers to visit PEI;